LaMonte Wade Jr Player Props: Giants vs. Cardinals

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with an OBP of .429 this season while batting .216 with 16 walks and six runs scored.

-- Among the qualified batters in MLB action, his batting average ranks 149th, his on-base percentage ranks sixth, and he is 120th in the league in slugging.
+- Among the qualified hitters, he ranks 114th in batting average, while his on-base percentage ranks sixth and he is 61st in slugging.

-- He has scored in six of 20 games so far this season.
+- He has scored in seven games this season (31.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.